-BIOL → General
+BIOL ◆ General

-Prerequisite: eligibility for English 1001 and MATH 1021.
+1001 Biology I [CBIO 1013] Lec.
+3 Lab.
+0 Cr.
+3 Prerequisite: ACT score of 18 or higher in English and 19 or higher in Math.
 An introduction to biological principles including scientific method, basic biochemistry, cell structure and function, metabolism, genetics, and evolution.
 Students cannot use both this course and BIOL 1201 to meet a degree's requirements.
 Offered FA, SP, SU.

-BIOL → General
+BIOL ◆ General

-1002 Biology II [CBIO 1023] Lec.
-3 Lab.
-0 Cr.
-3 Prerequisite: BIOL 1001.
+Prerequisite: BIOL 1001.
 A taxonomic survey of living organisms (bacteria, protists, fungi, plants, and animals) and viruses.
 Includes study of structure and functions of organs and systems with emphasis on advanced plants and vertebrates.
 Also covers basic evolutionary and ecological principles and reinforces use of the scientific process.
 Students cannot use both this course and BIOL 1202 to meet a degree's requirements.
 Offered FA, SP, SU.